 NOTE: For assistance or concerns regarding accessibility of these documents, contact the Communications Bureau at 518-457-8299 or via email at Communications@oasas.ny.gov.

 To improve the lives of all New Yorkers by leading a comprehensive premier system of addiction services for prevention, treatment, and recovery

 A future where New York State is alcohol safe and free from chemical dependence and compulsive gambling.

-The New York State Office of Alcohol and Substance Abuse Services (OASAS) oversees one of the nation’s largest addiction services systems with more than 1,600 prevention, treatment and recovery programs.
-OASAS treatment programs assist about 100,000 people on any given day and more than 240,000 individuals every year.
+The New York State Office of Alcohol and Substance Abuse Services (OASAS) oversees one of the nation’s largest addiction services systems with nearly 1,600 prevention, treatment and recovery programs.
+OASAS chemical dependence treatment programs assist about 100,000 people a day and approximately 240,000 individuals every year.

 - Provides accessible, cost-effective quality services